-- Solve problems involving wholes divided into equal shares by using the strategy draw a picture
+- Solve area problems using the strategy find a pattern

 Common Core Learning Standards:

-2.G.A.1 - Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.5 Identify triangles, quadrilaterals, pentagons, hexagons, and cubes.
+2.G.A.1 - Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.
+Identify triangles, quadrilaterals, pentagons, hexagons, and cubes.